-- When you enter a domain name, it will put you into a competitor analysis mode.
+- When you enter a domain name, it will put you into competitor analysis mode.

 - Ubersuggest gets its data from Google

-- The tool is divided into Ubersuggest keyword research, Traffic analyser and an SEO analyzer.
+- The tool is divided into Ubersuggest keyword research, a Traffic analyzer, and an SEO analyzer.

 Understanding the market